erikn775/my_website/README.md

 # My Personal Website

-This Website was created to be a tool used to promote myself to future employers
+This Website was created to be a tool used to promote myself to future employers, and to make it easier for them to have access to my GitHub profile and LinkedIn Profile

 # Code